Top 30 Data Engineering Interview Questions and Answers

 22. How would you optimize a slow-running Spark job?

-- Avoid Wide Transformations
+- Avoid shuffles: Wide transformations like

 23. How do you ensure data lineage and observability in a complex pipeline?

-Data Lineage tracks how data flows across systems — essential for debugging, auditing, and compliance.
+Data Lineage tracks how data flows across systems, essential for debugging, auditing, and compliance.

 Ways to implement: